1959 NFL season

 The 1959 NFL season marked the 40th regular season of the National Football League.
 It was the 14th and final season overseen by commissioner Bert Bell, as he died of a heart attack on October 11.

 A twelve-game season was played, culminating in a league championship game between the Western Division winning Baltimore Colts and the New York Giants, winners of the Eastern Division.
 The Colts emerged victorious in the battle between the league's best offense and its best defense with a fourth quarter comeback, winning by a score of 31–16.

-Colts quarterback Johnny Unitas, who lead the league in passing yards and passing touchdowns, was selected as the Most Valuable Player of the 1959 NFL season.
+Colts quarterback Johnny Unitas, who led the league in passing yards and passing touchdowns, was selected as the Most Valuable Player of the 1959 NFL season.

 Season history

 Draft

 The 1959 NFL draft was held on December 1, 1958, and January 21, 1959, at Philadelphia's Warwick Hotel.
 Thirty rounds of selections were conducted, with a total of 360 players selected by the 12 teams of the league.

 With the first pick, the Green Bay Packers selected quarterback Randy Duncan from the University of Iowa.